HelixNGC7293/DeforumStableDiffusionLocal/README.md

 ```

 After installation you can try out following examples to see if the code is working.
-You can also load customized dreambooth models by putting your model file into `./model` folder, and replace the `--model` parameter with the new model name.
+You can also load customized dreambooth models by putting your model file on the `./models` folder, and replace the `--model` parameter with the new model name.

 - 1. For generate still images:
 ```